COLLARD GREEN MAKI

 |1||avocado, peeled, pitted and sliced|

 In medium pot, bring 3 inches water to boil.
-Turn off heat and one at a time, holding the collard leaves by their stems, submerge leaves in boiling water for 3-5 seconds each (or until just bright green), and set aside.
-Repeat until all greens are lightly blanched.
+Turn off heat and one at a time, holding the collard leaves by their stems, submerge leaves in water for 3–5 seconds each (or until just bright green).
+Repeat until all greens are lightly blanched and set aside.

-Cut leek in half length-wise and then into ½-inch half-circles.
-Remove and discard stems from mushrooms and slice caps into strips.
-In large cast-iron skillet over medium heat, sauté leeks and shiitake mushrooms in olive oil until soft (about 5 minutes).
+In large cast iron skillet over medium heat, sauté leek and shiitakes in olive oil until soft (about 5 minutes).
 Add tamari and stir.
 Add carrots and daikon and continue sautéing.
 If ingredients stick, deglaze pan by adding 1 tablespoon water at a time as needed.
 When carrots are just soft and bright orange, remove from heat and set aside.

-Place one collard green on cutting board, and spread a heaping tablespoon of brown rice across the widest part of the leaf, leaving ½-inch clean along each edge.
+Place one collard green on cutting board, spread a heaping tablespoon of brown rice crosswise across the widest part of the leaf leaving 1 inch clean along each edge.
 Top with a small scoop of mushroom mixture and then with a slice of avocado.
-Roll collard leaf sushi-roll style by folding sides of leaf in first, and then rolling the rest of the leaf towards the stem to enclose stuffing.
-Cut off and discard remaining stem.
-Continue assembly until all ingredients are used.
-Serve with dipping sauce.
+Fold insides of collard leaf and roll, starting at the end with the rice and vegetables to form a log.
+Continue with remaining ingredients until everything is used up.

 MAKES 6 rolls